Department of Education, Training and Youth Affairs

 The Department of Education, Training and Youth Affairs was an Australian government department that existed between October 1998 and November 2001.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the Department's website.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the Department's website.

-According to the Administrative Arrangements Order (AAO) made on 21 October 1998, the Department dealt with:
+According to the Administrative Arrangements Order made on 21 October 1998, the Department dealt with: